List of Genesis band members: 1977–present

-The Banks/Collins/Rutherford (with Stuermer/Thompson) lineup of Genesis remained constant for almost 20 years.
+The Banks/Collins/Rutherford (with Stuermer/Thompson) lineup of Genesis remained constant for almost 20 years, releasing six studio albums and three live albums.
 The We Can't Dance Tour of 1992 was the final run to feature this setup, as the band took a break thereafter.
 On 18 September 1993, the trio of Collins, Rutherford and Banks performed at a fundraising event with Tim Renwick on bass, and Gary Wallis and Roger Taylor on drums.
 Genesis spent the next couple of years on hiatus, before it was announced on 28 March 1996 that Collins had left the band, although Rutherford and Banks assured that they would continue after hiring a new vocalist.

 By November 1996, Ray Wilson had been appointed as the replacement for Collins in time for the recording of Calling All Stations, although his addition was not announced until the following June.
 For the subsequent touring cycle, the new trio were joined by guitarist Anthony Drennan and drummer Nir Zidkyahu.
 The tour ended in 1998, and by 2000 the group had disbanded.

 Six years later, Collins, Rutherford and Banks announced at a press conference in November 2006 that Genesis were reforming for a European tour the following year.
 The tour, dubbed Turn It On Again, was subsequently expanded to include a North American run of concerts.
 Alongside the main trio, it also saw the return of touring guitarist/bassist Daryl Stuermer and drummer Chester Thompson.
 The 2007 concert tour spawned the live album Live over Europe 2007 and the live DVD When in Rome 2007.
 Turn It On Again: The Tour ended with a show in Hollywood, California on 13 October 2007.

 A second reformation, the Last Domino?
 Tour, was announced on 4 March 2020, 13 years after the previous tour.
 Stuermer returned, alongside Collins's son Nic on drums.
+The band have since ended due to Collins' bad health.